jangler/faunatone/docs/keymaps.md

 The "zeta peaks" 5, 7, 12, 19, 22, 31, 41, and 53 are some edos that generally
 provide close approximations of just intervals relative to their size, although the last two won't fit in a generated layout.
-Other relatively well-known equal scales include Wendy Carlos's alpha, beta, and gamma scales (approximately 9edf, 11edf, and 20edf, where f means 3/2 fifth), and the Bohlen-Pierce scale at 13edt (where t means 3/1 "tritave").
+Other relatively well-known equal scales include Wendy Carlos's alpha, beta, and gamma scales at approximately 9edf, 11edf, and 20edf (where f means 3/2 fifth), and the Bohlen-Pierce scale at 13edt (where t means 3/1 "tritave").

 ### Rank-2 scale keymaps